Investment markets & key developments

-Shares remain at high risk of further falls in the months ahead as central banks continue to tighten to combat high inflation, the war in Ukraine continues and fears of recession remain high.
-However, we see shares providing reasonable returns on a 12-month horizon as valuations have improved, global growth ultimately picks up again and inflationary pressures ease through next year (allowing central banks to ease up on the monetary policy brakes).
+Shares remain at high risk of further falls in the months ahead as central banks continue to tighten, uncertainty about recession remains high and geopolitical risks continue.
+However, we see shares providing reasonable returns on a 12-month horizon as valuations have improved, global growth ultimately picks up again and inflationary pressures ease through next year allowing central banks to ease up on the monetary policy brakes.

-With bond yields looking like they may have peaked for now, short-term bond returns should improve.
+With bond yields likely at or close to peaking for now, short-term bond returns should improve.

-Unlisted commercial property may see some weakness in retail and office returns (as online retail activity remains well above pre-COVID levels while office occupancy remains well below).
-Unlisted infrastructure is expected to see solid returns.
+Unlisted commercial property may see some weakness in retail and office returns (as online retail activity remains well above pre-covid levels and office occupancy remains well below) and the lagged flow through of higher bond yields is likely to drag down unlisted property and infrastructure returns.

 Cash and bank deposit returns remain low but are improving as RBA cash rate increases flow through.

-The $A is likely to remain volatile in the short-term as global uncertainties persist.
-However, a rising trend in the $A is likely over the medium-term as commodity prices ultimately remain in a super cycle bull market.
+The $A is likely to remain at risk of further falls in the short term as global uncertainties persist and as the RBA remains a bit less hawkish than the Fed.
+However, a rising trend in the $A is likely over the medium term as commodity prices ultimately remain in a super cycle bull market.

 Subscribe below to Oliver’s Insights to receive my latest articles